 Today we have a day at sea to enjoy the facilities of the ship.
 This afternoon we have a game of Bingo with prizes for the winners.

 Today, we arrive in Stanley, the capital of an archipelago of more than 700 islands that make up the Falklands, located off the east coast of South America.
 This quaint seaside town is dotted with colourfully painted houses, small shops and restaurants and a truly unique scenic landscape.
-On our sightseeing tour we will see the traditional British charm that is preserved in this overseas territory of the United Kingdom.
-We will see Stanley House, the only brick house in town and Government House, the home of the islands’ governor and beautiful flower gardens.
-We also take in some sights from the nasty 10-week Falklands conflict in 1982.
+A free day today.
+Why not join one of the ship tours and see the traditional British charm that is preserved in this overseas territory of the United Kingdom.
+Tours vist Stanley House, the only brick house in town and Government House, the home of the islands’ governor and beautiful flower gardens.
+There are also remnants from the nasty 10-week Falklands conflict in 1982.